 As an avid reader of historical fact and fiction, I get my current inspiration from Middle Eastern, African, Celtic cultures and their stories.
-My formal training (a degree in clothing design) causes me to put motifs, design and color from these cultures into functional form fibre art for contemporary use….and of course, a little fantasy never hurts!
+My formal training (a degree in clothing design from Bassist College/PDX Art Institute) causes me to silkscreen motifs, design and color from these cultures into functional form fibre art for contemporary use….and of course, a little fantasy never hurts!

 My “process”?
-I often recycle…..using collected fabrics and other supplies in an unexpected way.
+I recycle…..using discarded garments, home deco samples, collected fabric scraps and other supplies in an unexpected way.
 (A set of quirky buttons may wait 3 years before finding its perfect fit on a cozy tribal jacket.)
 I form islands of color and motifs ‘til something says, “I’m complete.”

 Folks observe my work with puzzlement, then delight, enjoying the cross cultural effect of my fibre collage.